jens-ox/cll/README.md

 We will also set up all libraries as [ES Modules](https://nodejs.org/api/esm.html#introduction).
 All libraries (with exception of the barebones example) will be written in [TypeScript](https://www.typescriptlang.org/).
 We are going to use [`pnpm`](https://pnpm.io/) as a package manager (but everything will work with `npm` or `yarn` just fine).

+To run a specific library locally,

+1. clone the repo,
+2. `pnpm install` at the root,
+3. `pnpm build` in the library of your choice,
+4. `pnpm dev` in its consuming application.

 ## [Level 1: Barebones](./lib/bare/)

 > **Note**